jonaspetersorensen/dotfiles-wsl/ros/README.md

 ## Overview

-To get ROS running in WSL along with the simulator then we need to make
+To get ROS running in WSL along with the simulator then we need handle these components

 - WSL
 - X Server